 It’s difficult to predict future problems with impacted wisdom teeth.
 However, here’s the rationale for preventive extraction:

-Symptom-free wisdom teeth could still harbor disease.
+- Symptom-free wisdom tooth could still harbor disease.

 - If there isn’t enough space for the tooth to erupt, it’s often hard to get to it and clean it properly.